-In a few days it will be Navratri season again, and many people will begin observing the traditional fast.
-The festival of Navratri is traditionally celebrated twice a year – during spring (vasant) and during fall (sharadiya).
-It was an effective way of preparing the body for the change in seasons by boosting one’s immunity.
+It is Navratri time again and many people will be observing the traditional fast.
+The festival of Navratri is traditionally celebrated twice a year – during spring (vasant) and during fall (sharadiya) and was an effective way to prepare the body for the change in seasons by boosting our immunity.

 Use potato, sweet potato, yams or raw banana as a substitute for grains rather than along with grains since both contain starch and calories.

-Prepare kheers using skim or low-fat milk along with vegetables such as lauki and carrot or fruits such as apples.
+Prepare kheers using low-fat milk along with vegetables such as lauki and carrot or fruits such as apples.
 These kheers are much lower in calories as compared to those prepared from grains.